dullroar/ten-steps-to-linux-survival/Step00.md

 installed as packages, and depending on the source of the package it may or may not work correctly on another "UNIX" system without effort.

-It is similar to the history and relationship between `COMMAND.EXE` in DOS and `CMD.EXE` in Windows 10, where this would work in both:
+It is similar to the history and relationship between `COMMAND.EXE`\drshl{COMMAND.EXE}
+in DOS and `CMD.EXE`\drshl{CMD.EXE} in Windows 10, where this would work in both:

 ```
 COPY A.TXT B.TXT